 - F mode for Inspire series

-If at any point you are feeling uncomfortable, take manual control over the drone:
+If at any point you are feeling uncomfortable, take manual control of the drone:

-- Switch to S mode for Phantom 4 series
+- Switch to S mode for the Phantom 4 series

 - Switch to S mode for Mavic Pro

-- Switch to P mode for Inspire series
+- Switch to P mode for the Inspire series